Shubh6665/API_Pratice_Backend-Airbnb/README.md

 - Designed and validated forms using **EJS templates**
 - Handled errors gracefully to enhance user experience
 - Structured a project following best practices
+- Implemented **user authentication and authorization** using Passport.js
+- Used **locals** to pass user data to templates
+- Populated referenced fields (like author) to display usernames
+- Ensured only owners can edit/delete their listings or reviews

 ---